Close Menu

 Share

-When the police have concluded an investigation, the member responsible for the investigation, who is known as the informant, will compile a brief of evidence which will be considered by a more senior officer, usually a sergeant, who will decide whether or not to initiate proceedings against you.
-If a decision is made to initiate proceedings, the informant will file charges with the Registry of the Magistrates Court who will set down a court date after which the charges will be served on you.
+When the police conclude an investigation, the officer responsible—known as the informant—will compile a brief of evidence.
+This brief is then reviewed by a more senior officer, usually a sergeant, who determines whether to initiate legal proceedings against you.
+If proceedings are initiated, the informant files charges with the Registry of the Magistrates’ Court, which sets a court date and serves the charges on you.

 Table of Contents